 Saint Louis County Animal Care and Control Services have a big job - to assure that pets and people live together in safety and harmony - and that ALL pets receive proper care and housing.
-As part of your Health Department, Animal Control officers are in action every day, handling many routine as well as emergency situations with pets and wild animals.
+As part of your Public Health Department, Animal Control officers are in action every day, handling many routine as well as emergency situations with pets and wild animals.

 One of the most important things that Animal Control officers do is investigate animal bites.
 Rabies is transmitted by wild and domestic animal bites and is usually fatal.
 Officers place animals that have bitten people under observation to ensure the threat of rabies is reduced.

 For any animal related emergencies (including bats within the living areas of the home) outside of normal business hours, Monday through Friday 10:00 a.m. to 6:00 p.m. and Saturday 10:00 a.m. to 4:00 p.m. please call the after hour police nonemergency line at (314) 889-2341.

 Saint Louis County Animal Care and Control is very excited to announce the launch of our new Volunteer Program.
 Through the dedication and passion of Volunteers we look forward to enhancing the lives of the animals we care for and the community we serve.
 We are looking for all types of volunteers.
 If you are interested in volunteering please fill out an application (hosted on a separate site).

 Animal Control authorities operate a shelter and adoption programs to protect and find homes for many unwanted animals.
 If you are interested in adopting an animal or have an animal that you can no longer keep, call (314) 615-0650 or come in for information.
 Our Pet Adoption Center is open 7 days a week for adoption and lost pet services—Monday through Friday from 10:00 a.m. to 6:00 p.m. and Saturdays & Sundays from 10:00 a.m. to 4:00 p.m.
 The Animal Control licensing and surrender office is only open Monday through Friday from 10:00 a.m. to 6:00 p.m. and is closed on weekends and Holidays.